Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

 | `ocsp+crl` | Try real-time check first, fall back to the list if that fails |

 **`hardFail`** controls what happens when the revocation check itself fails (e.g. server unreachable):
 - `false` (default) - validation passes with a warning
 - `true` - validation fails entirely.
 Use this in high-security environments where you'd rather reject a signature than skip the check.

 ---

 ## Timestamping PDFs

-A trusted timestamp (RFC 3161) proves a PDF existed at a particular point in time.
-Stirling PDF contacts a trusted Time Stamp Authority (TSA) server and embeds a document timestamp into the PDF.
-Only a SHA-256 hash of the document is sent to the TSA - the PDF itself never leaves the server.

-Use the **Timestamp PDF** tool (`timestamp-pdf` endpoint), pick a TSA, and download the timestamped file.
-The timestamp is added as an incremental update, so existing signatures stay intact.
+Use the **Timestamp PDF** tool to add a trusted RFC 3161 timestamp that proves your PDF existed at a particular point in time.
+Pick a Time Stamp Authority (TSA), then download the timestamped file.
+The timestamp is added as an incremental update, so any existing signatures stay intact.
+For a plain-language overview of the tool, see [Security tools - Timestamp PDF](./Security.md#signatures).

 ### Trusted Time Stamp Authorities

-The `tsaUrl` must be one of the built-in presets or an admin-configured URL.
+You can pick from the built-in TSA presets below, or your administrator can add more.
 Built-in presets:

 | Provider | URL |
 |----------|-----|